EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Default value: YES

 <b>dtlsProfileName</b>
-Name of the DTLS profile whose settings are to be applied to the virtual server.
+Name of the DTLS profile that contains DTLS settings for the service.

 <b>sslProfile</b>
-SSL profile associated to service
+Name of the SSL profile that contains SSL settings for the service.